 The term “new and improved” is a cliche in American advertising.
 But when applied to the Prestige Lounges in the recently opened Terminal 2, that term is exactly correct.

 Connecting passengers at ICN only need to go through security (not immigration and customs) before entering the terminal.
 Terminal 2 has an enormous security area with many more lanes than were available in Terminal 1 or the Concourse.
 If most lanes are open, getting through security should be a breeze even at the busiest times.

-After security, an escalator carries passengers up one level to the concourse near Gate 247.
+After security, escalators carry passengers up to the concourse near Gate 247.

 To get to the Prestige Lounge West from here, do a 180 and head toward Gate 249.
 It is farther than one imagines, but the walk is pleasant and aided by moving walkways.

 The use of local flora moderates the sterile look common in many contemporary airports.